Elizabeth J. Braswell

-Elizabeth J. Braswell, often known as Liz Braswell, is an English-born American writer of young adult fiction.
-She is best known for The Nine Lives of Chloe King, a series that was adapted as a 2011 television show of the same name.
-She is also known to publish work under the names Tracy Lynn and Celia Thompson.
+Elizabeth J. Braswell, often known as Liz Braswell, is a British-born American writer of young adult fiction.
+She is best known for her New York Times bestselling books in Disney's Twisted Tales series, along with The Nine Lives of Chloe King, a series that was adapted as a 2011 television show of the same name.
+She is also known to publish work under the names Tracy Lynn, Rob Kidd, J. B. Stephens, and Celia Thompson.

 Early life and education

-Braswell was born in Birmingham, England, and she grew up in a small New England town.
+Braswell was born in Birmingham and grew up in a small New England town.
 She graduated from Brown University with a degree in Egyptology.

 Career

-Braswell produced video games for almost a decade before she changed professions and began writing novels, mostly at Simon & Schuster Interactive, where, among other credits, she served as executive producer for Darkened Skye and Farscape: The Game.
+Before she changed professions and began writing novels, Braswell produced video games for almost a decade, mostly at Simon & Schuster Interactive, where, among other credits, she served as executive producer for Darkened Skye and Farscape: The Game.

 Braswell has written for Disney Press, particularly as one of the authors for its Twisted Tales series which are revisionist novels dealing "What If" stories in the Disney canon.

 As of 2022, Braswell has a column with the Wall Street Journal, reviewing fantasy, science-fiction, and horror.